AmirElkess/Hosting-full-stack-app-to-AWS/documentation/pipeline.md

 # CircleCI pipeline

-The diagram illustrates the sequence of commands in the circleci pipeline
+When pushing code to the github repo, the following sequence is triggered by CircleCI:

 ![Pipeline](./images/pipeline.png)